Kourtney Kardashian announces she’s pregnant at Blink-182 concert - KTVZ

 The entrepreneur and reality star shared a video on her verified social media in which she is in the audience at the show, jumping up and down while holding a sign that read, “Travis I’m pregnant.”

-Barker, who is the drummer for Blink-182, jumped off stage and kissed his wife as the audience roared their approval.
+Barker, who is the drummer for Blink-182, jumped off stage and kissed his wife as the Los Angeles audience roared their approval.

 The pair got engaged in October 2021.